2018 saw its fair share of natural disasters, the same way 2017 did.

-Montecito, California saw more than a half an inch of rainfall in just five minutes.
+Montecito, California saw more than half an inch of rainfall in just five minutes.

 Because of that, mudslides rocked the wildfire-scarred areas, flattening homes and covering freeways.
 Twenty-one people lost their lives, including children and the elderly.

-In May, Ellicott City, MD was complete underwater as its roads turned into rivers.
+In May, Ellicott City, MD was completely underwater as its roads turned into rivers.

 More than 8 inches of rain fell there in just a few hours.

 In September, at least 43 people died in Hurricane Florence, which flooded the Carolinas.

 North Carolina was hit with 36 inches of rain, and South Carolina got 24 inches.